-If the goal of a company is to get a maximum CPA, The Conversion optimizer It can be a big help.
+If the goal of a company is to get a maximum CPA, The Conversion optimizer can be a huge help.
 Adwords looks at the historical data of an account and automatically adjusts bids to reach the campaign-level CPA.
 To be able to activate the Conversion optimizer you have to have at least 15 conversions in the last 30 days, is what the system needs at least to learn the trends and make more precise adjustments.

 The disadvantage of this strategy is that you will simply ignore other campaign settings, such as device settings, day, time, or location.
 It should also be taken into account that if the CPA configured at the campaign level is too low, the optimizer will simply not show the ads because the expected result would not be fulfilled.
 In addition, for seasonal companies, this strategy could be difficult.